 No. Your submission of a proposal through the university indicates that you are submitting as a university employee rather than a private practitioner.
 As such, all budgets represent your compensation through the university as well as compliance with AU Human Resources and Payroll rules and regulations.

 The approved fringe benefit rate is 26.5% for full–time employees and faculty during the academic year.
-It is 8% for part–time employees, student employees, and faculty with nine month appointments during the months of June, July, and August.
+It is 8% for part–time employees, student employees, and faculty with nine month appointments who are expected to perform sponsored-related work during the months of June, July, and August.

 What do fringe benefits include?

-Indirect costs, also known as Facilities and Administration (F&A) or overhead costs, are expenses not directly attributable to any one project and incurred by the University for its facilities and services.
+Indirect costs (F&A costs) are expenses incurred by the University for use of its facilities and administrative services.
 Indirect costs are not profit, but are real costs to the University to support sponsored activities.
 Examples include building maintenance and operation, utilities, libraries, computer services and other facilities, payroll, accounting, purchasing, research administration, departmental administration, personnel services, and general administration.
-The University attempts to recover a small portion of these costs through the inclusion of indirect costs in proposal budgets.
-All universities have indirect rates.
+The University attempts to recover all of these costs, in accordance with guidelines in the Office of Management and Budget Circulars, through the inclusion of indirect costs in proposal budgets.

 How do the federal agencies know the amount of indirect costs that American University is permitted to charge?

-AU honors any written sponsor prohibition on recovery of indirect costs.
-Some private organizations and some government programs stipulate in their guidelines that they only allow a small percentage of indirect costs to be included on their grant budgets.
-In these cases, the budget can be developed according to these guidelines.
-If the sponsor has no written prohibition, full indirect costs must be included.
-The sponsor has the option to include less indirect costs in the legal award and the university has the right to decide if they want to accept less than full indirect costs on such projects.
+Yes, however, AU honors any written sponsor prohibition on recovery of indirect costs.
+Some private organizations and some government programs stipulate in their guidelines that they allow a percentage of indirect costs or no indirect costs to be included in the grant proposal budget.
+In these cases, the budget should be developed according to these guidelines.
+If the sponsor has no written prohibition or restriction, full indirect costs must be included.
+The sponsor has the option to include less indirect costs in the resulting award and the university has the right to decide if they want to accept less than indirect costs on such projects.

 Indirect costs are derived from the costs associated with administration and facilities maintained by the institution.
 AU's rate is competitive for the size and type of institution that it is.
 If you are interested in reviewing the indirect rates of other institutions, most post them on their web sites.